ivanhrndz/SIOP2017/README.md

+ {% seo %}

-# Automated Data Collection with Python (SIOP 2017 Master Tutorial)
+# Automated Data Collection: An Introduction to Web Scraping with Python (SIOP 2017 Master Tutorial)

 ## Overview